kr40/bbq-splash-page/README.md

 # BBQ Splash Page

-This is a practice HTML/CSS Project I made as a part of the Kevin Powell's [**Responsive Design Bootcamp**](https://scrimba.com/learn/responsive).
+This is a practice HTML/CSS project I made as a part of the Kevin Powell's [**Responsive Design Bootcamp**](https://scrimba.com/learn/responsive).

 - [Live Demo](https://bbqsplashpage.netlify.app/)